General Social Sciences (BA/BS)

 Specialization Requirements

-Must take 8 of the following courses:32
+Must take 32 credits from the following courses:32

 Introduction to Forensic Anthropology